vitaly-t/pg-promise/README.md

 The issue with stripping out a transaction like this and injecting `SAVEPOINT` - it gets much more complicated to control the result of individual commands within a transaction, you may need to check every result and change the following commands accordingly.
-This is why it makes sense to do such transactions within SQL functions, and not on the client side.
+This is why it makes much more sense to do such transactions inside SQL functions, and not on the client side.

 ### Queries and Parameters